Characterizing normal crossing hypersurfaces: Normal crossings and logarithmic differential forms and vector fields

-\begin{ex} Let $D$ be the divisor in $\C^3$ defined by $h=xz(x+z-y^2)$.
+\begin{example} Let $D$ be the divisor in $\C^3$ defined by $h=xz(x+z-y^2)$.
 This divisor is called \emph{T\"ulle} and is studied in more detail in \cite{FaberHauser10}.
 T\"ulle consists of three components, which are smooth, intersect pairwise transversally and whose triple intersection is a point, see fig.~\ref{Fig:tuelle}.
 Thus it fulfills the assumption (iv) of Theorem \ref{Thm:closednc}.
 The local ring $\mc{O}_{\Sing D,0}$ defining the singular locus $(\Sing D,0)$ is not Cohen--Macaulay.
-Hence $D$ is not free at the origin.
-Note that T\"ulle does not have normal crossings at the origin. \\ \end{ex}
+Note that $D$ has normal crossings outside the origin, where it is not even free. \\ \end{example}